yazid-esc/conway-game-of-life/README.md

 Here are the basics of Conway's Game of Life:
 * The game is set in a board made of square cells
 * Each cell is either empty or not
-\t*If a cell has 2 or 3 non-empty neighbor cells, it survives
+\t*If a cell has 2 or 3 non-empty neighbor cells, it survives\n
-\t*If a cell has any less, then it dies, as if from loneliness
+\t*If a cell has any less, then it dies, as if from loneliness\n
-\t*If a cell has any more, then it dies, as if from overpopulation
+\t*If a cell has any more, then it dies, as if from overpopulation\n

 ####Using this code:
 [TODO: FINIS HERE]